Jzheng-prog/spotify-clone/README.md

 ### Installation

 1. Clone the repository
-2. Make sure to have stripe and and supabase integrated with api keys and secret
+2. Make sure to have stripe and and supabase integrated with api keys and secret.
+Supabase will pause if the database isn't active for a period a time.
+Make sure to unpuase it if so.
+Webhooks for stripe need to be updated accordingly for every "stripe login"
 3. npm run dev